FernandaPalacios/twitter_bot/README.md

 ## Method

 **Reacts_guy** runs news headlines from _@nytimes_ through a sentiment detection algorithm based on  _nrc_ sentiment scores from the [tidy text package](https://cran.r-project.org/web/packages/tidytext/tidytext.pdf).
-The twitterbot reads a headline, determines the sentiment evoked by said headline, and returns a sentence in the same sentiment as said headline.
+The twitterbot reads a headline, determines the mood of the headline, and reacts with a sentence of the same mood.

 ## Deployment